Can dogs eat rice?

-Rice is a staple for people around the world – it is, statistically, one of the most widely consumed grains in the world.
+Rice is a staple for people worldwide – it is, statistically, one of the most widely consumed grains in the world.
 It’s everywhere.
 It’s only natural for us dog lovers to wonder if it’s OK for dogs to eat rice.

 The short answer is, yes, it’s fine.
 In fact, rice is often found in commercial dog food.